 Responsible Party Action Academic Advisor Provides the student access to the Virtual Campus and works with the student to schedule courses for at least one year in the Course Scheduler.
-Student Stays in contact with Academic Advisor (AA) in order to adjust the timing of courses, ask questions, or request information or assistance regarding any matter related to the educational aspects of the program.
+Student Stays in contact with Academic and Finance Advisor (AFA) in order to adjust the timing of courses, ask questions, or request information or assistance regarding any matter related to the educational aspects of the program.
 The most common ways of maintaining contact are email, phone calls, or the University message system.
 Student Utilizes the virtual courseroom as the primary means for completing coursework and degree requirements, serving as the gateway to courses, communication with faculty, staff, and other students, University resources such as the library, the Academic Success Center (ASC), the Commons, and the IT Service Desk.
-Using the virtual courseroom, the student can review her or his degree plan, request/register for specific courses, manage educational finances, and setup or edit personal information found in virtual courseroom.
+Using the virtual courseroom, the student can review their degree plan, request/ register for specific courses, manage educational finances, and setup or edit personal information found in virtual courseroom.
 Student Begins courses and also begins to submit assignments in a timely manner.
 No "bulk uploading" is accepted.
 The student must receive feedback and a grade on the current assignment before submitting the next assignment.
 Faculty Member When assignments are completed and submitted for grading, the faculty member reviews, evaluates, offers detailed feedback, and submits the feedback and grades for students' completed work.
-University requirements are such that faculty must respond to questions in messages or email within 48 hours, and they must grade and submit detailed feedback for all work submitted within four business days.
+University requirements are such that faculty must respond to questions in messages or email within 48 hours, and must grade and provide detailed feedback within four business days after the assignment due date.
 Student Takes advantage of the asynchronous model to work at their convenience, within the allowed time frames for course participation and faculty member responsiveness.
-Students are encouraged to also set time to talk via Skype or Zoom Video Conferencing (or by phone) if additional mentoring or support is needed.
+Students are encouraged to also set time to talk via Zoom Video Conference or phone if additional mentoring or support is needed.